 Pay attention to the vanquished…

-A compelling study in the psychology of man and sport.
-This is one of the reasons we love bringing you these real life stories with such richness.
+A compelling study of psychology with man and sport.
+This is one of the reasons I love bringing you these real life stories with such richness.

 Thanks for reading and share this with those who love football and football history.
 Teach them something that scores on ESPN won’t tell them.

 Thanks for reading and please share the article.